What is a Scissor Lift Safety Inspection?

 - Conduct regular inspections

-Regularly performing inspections help ensure that scissor lifts are in tip-top and safe condition for use.
+Regularly performing inspections help ensure overall aerial lift safety and that scissor lifts are in tip-top and safe condition for use.
 One of the inspections workers should perform regularly is the pre-use or pre-operational inspection.
 A pre-use check or pre-operational inspection is done to ensure that there is no visible damage to the scissor lift before use.
 This is done through a walk around inspection format.
 The areas and items to inspect will depend on the manufacturer’s operation and manual which is why it is important for workers to always refer to it.
 But most commonly the inspection will involve checking the following:

 - Required manuals, decals, controlled markings, and placards are present and legible